 To me, this is kind of a logical situation.
 We are used to living in places where we pay taxes, which is normal and a good thing.
 And for these taxes we receive services.
 There have to be good roads, good education, and healthcare.
 I happily pay for these services, of course, if they are provided, and I think people should do that because the public infrastructure that we all share should not be fully in commercial hands, only for the purpose of making money or to create shareholder value.

 We see this now in my own country, Holland.
 We have privatized a lot of these services.
-We have seen hospitals going bankrupt, or going bust, which is a crazy thing for us all to see, because the government has basically not kept all this communal infrastructure in their own hands.
+We have seen hospitals going bankrupt, or going bust, which is a crazy thing for us all to see because the government has basically not kept all this communal infrastructure in their own hands.

-It's very important that you have the potential of centralizing infrastructure because you need to be able to offer people who pay taxes these kinds of services.
+It’s very important that you have the potential of centralizing infrastructure because you need to be able to offer people who pay taxes on these kinds of services.

 So what is the exact problem with infrastructure?
 How should this be addressed?

-The problem that we have in the West is to decide between two models: let's say the model where Google, Apple, Facebook have all the data, and the Chinese model where the government has all the data.
+The problem that we have in the West is to decide between two models: let’s say the model where Google, Apple, Facebook have all the data and the Chinese model where the government has all the data.

 The last Chinese government had twelve politicians, and nine of them were scientists and engineers.
 So in China they immediately realized that if they lose this data layer they lose their agency to govern, they basically lose their power.
-For them, it was very important for to keep that data and those platforms in Chinese hands.
+For them, it was very important to keep that data and those platforms in Chinese hands.